 The live in nanny's food is provided and paid for by the employer.
 The employer should detail the types of food that the family normally buys.
 The nanny should detail the types of food she likes to eat and if she has any special dietary requirements.
 The nanny is entitled to request certain foods set within a reasonable budget determined by the employer.

 Salary of a live in nanny will depend upon age, experience, and the duties involved.
-On avarage a live-in nanny in London will expect £300 - £450 net per week.
+From our experience, the average rates will range from £450-£700+ gross per week for full time live in roles in London.
 Nanny's accomodation and food allowance is part of her weekly package.
 Each position is individually negotiated and more experienced live in nannies may command higher salaries.
 Nannies usually get paid weekly.

 Live in nannies are entitled to a minimum of 4-weeks paid holiday.
 National Bank holidays are given or additional payment is made.
 Holiday time is taken at a mutually agreed time.
 Some families agree holiday time using a combination of 2 weeks the Employer chooses and 2 weeks the Employee chooses.
 If the family requires their childminder to come on holiday with them, then this must be discussed and agreed prior to employment commencement.
 All travels expenses, food and nanny’s weekly wage will also need to be covered.

 The employer needs to provide nanny’s accommodation, food and her weekly wage.
 The employer is responsible for paying the nannies tax and national insurance - can be arranged via nannytax.co.uk